Fenced Frame

 config’s on navigate callback

-config’s effective sandbox flags if null, otherwise config’s effective sandbox flags's value
+config’s effective sandboxing flags if null, otherwise config’s effective sandboxing flags's value

 effective enabled permissions